Chart Color Schemes

 Beerwah has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.8% of all households, including 31.8% couples with children, 30.2% couples without children, and 13.9% single parent families.
-Non-family households account for the remaining 23.2%, with lone person households at 20.0% and group households comprising 3.1%.
-The median household size is 2.7 people, larger than the Rest of Qld average of 2.6.
+Family households account for 76.8% of all households, including 31.8% couples with children, 30.2% couples without children, and 13.9% single parent families.
+Non-family households make up the remaining 23.2%, with lone person households at 20.0% and group households comprising 3.1%.
+The median household size is 2.7 people, which is larger than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households